 Such lending was not limited to Wells Fargo.
 Firms known to have actively pushed such loans because of the extensive profits include Merrill Lynch, UBS, JP Morgan, Citi, and UBS.
 Fortune, in 2014, stated that Wall Street likes to push a “trend like this way past the bounds of logic and reason.”

-Jeffrey Pederson has been representing investors, including margin and other loan, investors since 2002.
+Jeffrey Pederson has been representing investors, including margin and other securities backed loan investors, since 2002.
 Please call to discuss your options and potential legal recourse.

 Recent Comments